 EAB have killed tens of millions of ash trees in southeastern Michigan alone, with tens of millions more lost in Illinois, Indiana, Kentucky, Minnesota, Missouri, New York, Ohio, Ontario, Pennsylvania, Quebec, Virginia, West Virginia, and Wisconsin.
 The removal of dead ash trees have cost municipalities, property owners, nursery operators and forest products industries tens of millions of dollars.

-Purple traps such are being hung throughout the midwest to help detect and monitor the Emerald Ash Borer’s movement.
-Researchers at the US Department of Agricutlture along with many universities have been hard at work discovering the basic biology of this borer, but research was very limited before 2002.
+Purple traps such as the one at right are being hung throughout the midwest to help detect and monitor the Emerald Ash Borer’s movement.
+Researchers at the US Department of Agriculture along with many universities have been hard at work discovering the basic biology of this borer, but research was very limited before 2002.
 Additional research such as preventative products, natural insect predators, and trapping techniques are ongoing.